kalsan/compony/README.md

   - The generator can also be called via its alternative form `rails g component users/new`.
 - `rails g components Users` will generate a set of the most used components.

+### Support for custom base components

+If your application has many components that share the same functionality, it may be a good idea to create a custom base component, which acts as an abstract class.

+Examples:

+- Perhaps you have code shared in all of your `New` components.
+In this case, create `BaseComponents::New` and inherit from `Compony::Components::New`.
+In `setup` of your base component, you can now perform all the configurations needed.
+Now you may inherit from it: `class Components::Users::New < BaseComponents::New`.
+- Perhaps you often implement the same kind of component, for instance an index component displaying a filterable list.
+In this case, create `BaseComponents::Index` and inherit as follows: `class Components::Users::Index < BaseComponents::Index`.

+Compony has the following convention:

+- implement a custom base component in the directory `app/compony/base_components/your_component.rb`
+- name the class `BaseComponents::YourComponent` where `BaseComponents` is typically a module simple meant for namespacing

+When respecting these conventions, compony's generators will automatically make generated classes inherit from the suitable base component if one is available.
+In the example above, `rails g component Users::Index` will automatically make the generated class inherit from `BaseComponent::Index`.

 ## Internal datastructures

 Compony has a few internal data structures that are worth mentioning.
 Especially when building your own UI framework on top of Compony, these might come in handy.